 That said, there is no shortage of black couples getting married in Riverside, Orange, and San Diego County, so who is performing the service?
 Traditionally, the black community has had strong ties to the church, so when it came time to get married, it was natural to ask one’s pastor to handle the ceremony.
 If you were not a regular church attendee, you’d ask your Mom or your Auntie’s pastor and that item was quickly checked off the list.
 Just like there are plenty of black couples, there is no shortage of black churches and black pastors in and around Los Angeles, however, if you and your family are not connected to a church, who do you call?

 When it comes to finding a black wedding officiant, I believe that advertising and visibility play a key role.
-A lot of my black couples find me on WeddingWire just by scrolling through the officiants and stumbling across my page.
+A lot of my black couples find me on WeddingWire just by scrolling through the wedding officiants and stumbling across my page.
 Still, the way that most couples find vendors is by referral.
 Author Sofaking_Classy wrote in her article, How I was Able to Use Primarily Black Owned Vendors at my Wedding that she “found my photographer through a conversation that I had with my nail technician.

 I am grateful for the black couples that did find me and who didn’t give up in their search, and likewise, I am grateful for all the wedding planners (African-American and otherwise) that continue to send couples my way.
 But as a black wedding officiant in Los Angeles, it seems to me that the key is to advertise in the popular locations and to encourage couples to share and refer their friends.
-So, I will continue doing what I am doing and hope that I will (continue to) be found by black couples.
+So, I will continue doing what I am doing and hope that I will (continue to) be found by black couples planning their weddings.
 I do get a lot of referrals from couples I married and that’s always a blessing, but it may be time to start advertising with Munaluchi and Black Bride.